whataboutpets/minimal-mistakes/_posts/cats/2016-01-10-can-cat-litter-cause-allergy-symptoms-in-humans.md

 ---
 title: Can Cat Litter Cause Allergy Symptoms in Humans?
 permalink: /2016/01/can-cat-litter-cause-allergy-symptoms-in-humans.html
-excerpt: .
+excerpt: Ever wondered if humans could be allergic to cat litter and what the symptoms would be?
 categories: [Cats]
-tags: [Allergies, Cat, Humans, Litter, Symptoms]
+tags: [Allergy, Cat, Humans, Litter, Symptoms]
 header:
   image: /assets/images/cats/allergies_sneezing.jpg
   caption: "William Brawley - flickr.com (CC BY 2.0) / Cropped from original"